Course type: Extended International Pre-Med

 Research and Writing for Science A: aims to explore a range of academic functions, features of academic style and organisation, and academic grammar and vocabulary in order to improve your overall academic literacy but with a focus on the texts you need to write for science.
 You will learn how to evaluate the reliability of a variety of published texts and develop your own academic voice.

-In Semester 2, all students will study the same four compulsory modules:
+In Semester 2, all students will study the same five compulsory modules:

-Foundation Physiology 1: introduces the study of the physiological systems in the human body.
-In particular, it covers cell structure, cell function and cell membranes, homeostasis, temperature regulation, metabolism and enzymes, the endocrine system, the nervous system and circulatory, respiratory and digestive systems.
+Foundation Physiology 1: introduces the study of the physiological systems in the human body, covering cell structure, cell function and cell membranes, homeostasis, temperature regulation, metabolism and enzymes, the endocrine system, the nervous system and circulatory, respiratory and digestive systems.

-Psychology B: further develops the skills introduced in Psychology A and shows you how research methods have helped to develop understanding in three areas of psychology: Developmental, Evolutionary and Social Psychology.
-It also aims to develop your research methods and analytical skills.
+Psychology B: further develops the skills introduced in Psychology A and shows you how research methods have helped to develop understanding in three areas of psychology, developmental, evolutionary and social, and aims to develop your research methods and analytical skills.

 Communicating in Academic Contexts 2: helps you further develop and practise productive and receptive academic oral communication skills that you will need to draw on in your degree programme.

-Research and Writing for Science B: further develops the skills introduced in Research and Writing Skills for Science A in Semester 1.
-Students will be working more specifically on more extended research skills using references, and using them to support arguments in science.
+Research and Writing for Science B: further develops the skills introduced in Research and Writing Skills for Science A in Semester 1 with students working more specifically on more extended research skills using references, and using them to support arguments in science.

-Foundation Organic Chemistry: you will develop your existing knowledge and understanding of patterns in the periodic table, structure and bonding in elements and compounds, reaction kinetics, equilibria and acid base chemistry, redox reactions and electrochemical cells, and chemical calculations using the mole concept.
+Foundation Organic Chemistry: develops your existing knowledge and understanding of patterns in the periodic table, structure and bonding in elements and compounds, reaction kinetics, equilibria and acid base chemistry, redox reactions and electrochemical cells, and chemical calculations using the mole concept.

 Clinical observation post Year 1